 The program will provide you with the skills to plan, implement and evaluate public health programs and services in countries throughout the world.
 We take a systems approach to understanding how to meet the health needs of communities and local governments/districts.
-We hope that as a result of this course you will build skills to plan and manage health programs in non-governmental and governemtal agencies serving people in underserved areas and low and middle income countries.
+We hope that because of this course you will build skills to plan and manage health programs in non-governmental and governmental agencies serving people in underserved areas and low- and middle-income countries.

-The faculty listed below will serve as Academic Advisor to each of the students in the MAS program.
-Students can view their Advisor in SIS Self-Service, by logging in and selecting Registration from the left-hand menu, then Program of Study.
+The faculty listed below will serve as Academic Advisor to each student in the MAS program.
+Students can view their Advisor in SIS Self-Service, by logging in and selecting Registration from the left-hand menu, then Program of Study.kj